-According to the classical work by Giere (1979), models can be classified into three categories: scale models that represent reality to a particular scale; analogue models which are useful for understanding other proposed new models; and theoretical models, the most abstract form of a model as they are imaginary and often explained with analogical models.
-Examples of the latter are the though experiments.
+According to the classical work by Giere (1979), models can be classified into the following three categories: scale models that represent reality to a particular scale, analogue models, which are useful for understanding other proposed new models, and theoretical models, the most abstract form of a model as they are imaginary and often explained with analogical models.
+Examples of the latter are the thought experiments.
 A thought experiment is an idealisation or abstraction of existing physical conditions.
 A thought experiment implies the use of visual imagery abstracted from phenomena that we have actually experienced.
 This imagery allows intuition, an impression of how things are connected, innovation and the possibility of modelling in the mind.
 This kind of thinking was used by famous scientists such as Galileo, Einstein, Maxwell, Bohr and Heisenberg.

-In Casti's (1993) view, models can serve three purposes: they can be predictive, explanatory and prescriptive.
-Prescriptive models give us the opportunity not just to explain or predict but also to manipulate some aspect of the world through 'handles' on the model (op.cit.).
+In Casti's (1993) view, models can serve three purposes; they can be predictive, explanatory and prescriptive.
+Prescriptive models give us the opportunity not just to explain or predict but also to manipulate some aspect of the world through handles on the model (Casti, 1993).

 Casti (1993) compares modelling with painting and other artistic disciplines.
-When an artists paint, they never creates on canvas the exact image of the subject in front of them.
-Instead they try to capture the essence of meaningful characteristics so that the viewer is able to know more about the object painted than from looking at the real thing.
-In this sense the object art (paint, sculpture, music, or literature) shows hidden characteristics by using magnifying glasses, special lights, tones, rhythms or narrative resources.
+When an artists paint, they never create on canvas the exact image of the subject in front of them.
+Instead, they try to capture the essence of meaningful characteristics so that the viewer is able to know more about the object painted than from looking at the real thing.
+In this sense, the object of the art (painting, sculpture, music or literature) shows hidden characteristics by using magnifying glasses, special lights, tones, rhythms or narrative resources.
 Giere's (1979) and Casti's (1993) arguments claim that stories can be seen as narrative models that have the power to explain, the capacity to show scale, an ability to predict the future, to produce analogies and metaphors as well as to theorise.

 Yuri Lotman (1977) suggested that semiotic systems are models that explain the world in which we live.
-Amongst all semiotic systems, language is the primary modelling system in religion, paint, music, literature (narratives) and science are secondary modelling systems.
+Amongst all semiotic systems, language is the primary modelling system in which we comprehend the world by means of the model that it provides.
+Myth, cultural rules, religion, paint, music, literature (narratives) and science are secondary modelling systems.
+All of them are of equal interest as models for understanding and talking about the world.

-496 which we apprehend the world by means of the model that it provides.
-Myth, cultural rules, mind".
+In Johnson-Laird (1983)'s words, "... stories are represented as mental models in the reader's mind".
 To construct a mental model of a story is to imagine what was happening in the narrative.
 A mental model is a global representation that integrates information from different parts of the story.
-It is constructed as the story unfolds, and represents the scene, characters, and events, incorporating spatial, temporal, and casual relations (Johnson-Laird, 1983).
+It is constructed as the story unfolds and represents the scene, characters and events, incorporating spatial, temporal and casual relations (Johnson-Laird, 1983).
+Mental models have the intuitively appealing feature of treating memory for stories and memory for real-world events as essentially the same (Yates, 1992).